 If you wish to avoid pesticides, it’s possible though apple trees are the one of the most pest-susceptible fruits.
 For example, you can place paper bags around each apple of your tree, though this takes some time and labor.
 There are also organic pesticides.

 Pruning apple trees

 Pruning slows a young tree’s overall growth and can delay fruiting, so don’t be in a hurry to prune, other than removing misplaced, broken, or dead branches.
 There are several techniques to direct growth without heavy pruning.
 For example:

 Rub off misplaced buds before they grow into misplaced branches.

 Bend a stem down almost horizontally for a few weeks to slow growth and promote branches and fruiting.
 Tie down with strings to stakes in the ground or to lower branches.

 Prune yearly to maintain size and form once your apple tree has filled in and is bearing fruit.
 Pruning reduces disease by letting in more light and air.
 Large trees may need more pruning (and a ladder!).

-Apples are prone to insect and diseases—including apple maggots, plum curculios, green fruitworms, and codling moths.
-Many gardeners who swear off pesticides find they need to find, at minimum, an acceptual annual spray treatment for a decent crop.
+Apples are prone to insect and diseases—including apple maggots, plum curculios, green fruit worms, and codling moths.
+Many gardeners who swear off pesticides find they need to find, at minimum, an acceptable annual spray treatment for a decent crop.